Welcome to the 2nd Induced Proximity-Based Drug Discovery Summit

 While PROTACs or more drug-like molecular glues for targeted protein degradation are leading the way for induced proximity medicines, there are many additional mechanisms one could envision which makes the future potential of these drugs staggering.

-As the community strives to unlock the vast potential of induced proximity drug discovery, this is the specific online scientific and networking forum set to provide you with actionable insights to allow you to stay ahead of the curve, and develop novel therapies for paradigm-changing multispecific drugs of the future.
+As the community strives to unlock the vast potential of induced proximity drug discovery, this is the specific in person scientific and networking forum set to provide you with actionable insights to allow you to stay ahead of the curve, and develop novel therapies for paradigm-changing multispecific drugs of the future.

-Top Session Highlights you wont want to miss:
+Top Session Highlights you missed in 2022: